sorae42/dotfiles/README.md

 # Installation
 You must use a AUR helper and install the following packages:
-``bspwm sxhkd dunst nvim ranger cava eww neofetch rofi flameshot feh  picom-ibhagwan-git polybar-git pulseaudio-ctl ttf-fluentui-system-icons gnome-terminal``
+``bspwm sxhkd dunst nvim ranger cava eww neofetch rofi flameshot feh  picom-ibhagwan-git polybar-git pulseaudio-ctl ttf-fluentui-system-icons gnome-terminal betterlockscreen``

 Some packages can be replaced at will.